4 people missing after pipeline explosion at port in Texas

+That agency said in a news release Friday afternoon that it has not "noted any levels of concern at this time.”

-Rocha said most of the heavy smoke was blowing into a rural area.
+Rocha said most of the heavy smoke had been blowing into a rural area.

 Credit: Annie Rice